 An aid to chronic diseases

-A study in 2014 found that people who are suffering from chronic diseases, such as heart disease, diabetes, breast cancer, and the like were “half as likely to die during a one-year period” when they often engage in walking compared to those who rarely hit the streets.
+A 2014 study found that people who are suffering from chronic diseases, such as heart disease, diabetes, and breast cancer were “half as likely to die during a one-year period” when they often engage in walking compared to those who rarely hit the streets.
 Another study on more than 50,000 adults who walked regularly at a quick pace were about 20 percent less likely to die, 24 percent of which were less likely to die from heart disease.

 Blood sugar control

 Walking after meals could help control blood sugar especially if you’re an inactive aged person with prediabetes.
-According to a study, walking for 15 minutes half an hour after each meal is better for the 24-hour blood sugar control compared to a 45-minute walk every day.
+According to a study, a15-minute walk half an hour after each meal is better for the 24-hour blood sugar control compared to your daily 45-minute walk.

-Walking can also reduce the risk of suffering from high blood pressure and high cholesterol.
-A 2013 study said that there’s a greater risk reduction on developing these kinds of ailments the farther a person walks.
+The activity can also reduce the risk of suffering from high blood pressure and high cholesterol.
+A 2013 study said that there’s a greater risk reduction in developing these kinds of ailments the farther a person walks.

 Alternative strength training for chronic low back pain

-Based on a study in Clinical Rehabilitation, walking can be an alternative strength training program for people suffering from chronic low back pain as it also targets their abdominal and back muscles.
-The results of the study proved that walking briskly and doing strength training exercises had the “similar reductions in pain and disability” after the participants worked out for twice a week.
+Based on a study in Clinical Rehabilitation, walking can be an alternative strength training program for people suffering from chronic low back pain as it also targets the abdominal and back muscles.
+The results proved that a brisk walk and strength training exercises had “similar reductions in pain and disability” after the participants worked out for twice a week.

 A complete mood changer

 “Lunchtime walks improved enthusiasm, relaxation, and nervousness at work, although the pattern of results differed depending on whether between-group or within-person analyses were conducted,” the study said.
-Another study also found out that even a half an hour walk on a treadmill is just enough to lift the mood of someone suffering from depression.
+Another study also found out that even 30 minutes on a treadmill is enough to lift the mood of someone suffering from depression.

 “Those who reported getting no activity at all were 26 percent more likely to have died.
 Those who got got between 2.5 and five hours of physical activity a week, on the other hand, had a 20 percent lower risk of death.”